 This unique listed attached period property is located in a delightful and peaceful position at the end of a private lane in the village.
 Inside the property there is a huge amount of character and original features including an Inglenok fireplace in the sitting room, beamed ceilings (with good ceiling height) and exposed brickwork.
 The property does have a light and airy feel with the major rooms overlooking the rear gardens and many rooms being double aspect.
 Overall the accommodation provides four bedrooms with en-suite, family bathroom and a large landing.
 On the ground floor there are two formal reception room and a farmhouse style kitchen/breakfast room and cloakroom/toilet.
-In addition to the rent quoted there is an additional £350 monthly payment covering council tax, water rates and a gardener.
+INCLUSIVE OF council tax, water rates and a gardener.

 The village of Long Wittenham is a very pretty and popular Oxfordshire village on the banks of the river Thames, for the commuter Didcot is just a few minutes drive way with its main line station to London Paddington.
 The market town of Wallingford is about four miles away, offering many Artisan shops, restaurants, cafes and a Waitrose supermarket.
 There is a primary school, church and The Plough public house and The Vine pub/restaurant.
 Excellent access to the Wallingford, Abingdon and Oxford schools, The Oratory Prep School, Moulsford and Cranford House school are all within easy reach.